Social Icons

 Directed by Rob Minkoff, Mark Koetsier and Chris Bailey

-When anything bleeds on your screen like the writer was probably tired and decided to recycle everything he knows about movies.
-They took all the ideas from the past to the present which they have seen in every movie possible.
-Not only is this movie boredom on the horizon, it makes you want to punch someone, no creativity at all, it is not funny and the whole training a dog to be a cat samurai is a mess.
+When anything bleeds on your screen, like the writer was probably tired and decided to recycle everything he knows about movies, you get this.
+They took all the ideas from the past and brought them to the present, recycling things we've seen in every movie possible.
+Not only is this movie boredom on the horizon, but it also makes you want to punch someone.
+There's no creativity at all, it’s not funny, and the whole “training a dog to be a cat samurai” is a mess.

 Everything about this animation makes you want to locate the people behind it and ask them questions.
-The animation does not try to pull any surprises.
-It just coast on the boring idea of they have seen this before, so why not see it again.
+The animation doesn’t try to pull any surprises.
+It just coasts on the boring idea of “we’ve seen this before, so why not see it again?”

-You want to mention loose strings this movie has them in loads.
-You want to talk about lack of ideas this movie is the perfect example for that.
-This is one of those animations you wish you never saw, and there is one thing I will be grateful for is how forgettable it is, so I do not have to worry about this mistake in the near future.
+You want to mention loose strings?
+This movie has them in loads.
+You want to talk about a lack of ideas?
+This movie is the perfect example of that.
+This is one of those animations you wish you never saw, and the one thing I will be grateful for is how forgettable it is, so I don’t have to worry about this mistake in the near future.

 The story is as dull as they come.
-A dog who has been pushed around all his life (Hank) decided to become a samurai based on his past encounter with one.
-Samurais in this world are cats and this dog left his dog land to the cat land to learn how to be one.
+A dog who has been pushed around all his life (Hank) decides to become a samurai based on his past encounter with one.
+Samurais in this world are cats, and this dog leaves his dog land for cat land to learn how to be one.

-He got caught and would have been killed if a high ranking official (Ika Chu) had not hatched a plan where this dog could be of service.
-Ika Chu an official of the land's Shogun, desires to expand his giant palace, but the land of Kakamucho is in his way.
-He has tried all he can to get rid of the people, but nothing.
-Now the people have requested for a new Samurai to protect them from raiders.
+He gets caught and would have been killed if a high-ranking official (Ika Chu) hadn’t hatched a plan where this dog could be of service.
+Ika Chu, an official of the land's Shogun, desires to expand his giant palace, but the land of Kakamucho is in his way.
+He has tried everything to get rid of the people, but nothing works.
+Now the people have requested a new samurai to protect them from raiders.

-Knowing that cats will kill a dog at first sighting he sent Hank to the land to go be its protector (Samurai) believing he will be killed, and he will use that as a reason to raid the town and destroy it.
-Since it is illegal to kill a Samurai.
+Knowing that cats will kill a dog at first sight, he sends Hank to the land to be its protector (samurai), believing Hank will be killed, giving him a reason to raid the town and destroy it—since it’s illegal to kill a samurai.

-Hank goes to fulfill his duty after arguing that he knows nothing about being a Samurai as he came to learn, survived the first encounter to Ika Chu’s displeasure.
-There Hank met Jimbo a former Samurai who agreed to train Hank so he can defend the town from raiders.
+Hank goes to fulfill his duty after arguing that he knows nothing about being a samurai, as he came to learn.
+He survives the first encounter to Ika Chu’s displeasure.
+There, Hank meets Jimbo, a former samurai who agrees to train Hank so he can defend the town from raiders.

-This would have been best done as a thirty-minute short film early morning animation for toddlers who will just like the whole running around and colors.
-For more grown-up children this would be the best thing to show them to guarantee they will sleep off.
+This would have been best done as a thirty-minute short film—early morning animation for toddlers who will just like the whole running around and colors.
+For more grown-up children, this would be the best thing to show them to guarantee they fall asleep.

-Save yourself the time and the money to see this animation it is not worth it one bit.
+Save yourself the time and money to see this animation.
+It’s not worth it one bit.

 Thor: Love and Thunder (2022)